Get alerts of updates about «Definitions»

 You are considered to be a "close contact" if

 - you have been in contact with a person with confirmed COVID-19 disease less than 48 hours before onset of their first symptoms.
-If the person who is confirmed to have COVID-19 does not develop symptoms, contact tracing is done from the time of testing.
+(From time of testing if the person does not develop symptoms)

 - the contact has been